It's fun to run

 That’s why the Great Run Junior, Mini and Family runs are the biggest and best kids running events.

 Who says that the adults get to have all the fun?
-Be part of the biggest and best kids running events and enter now in a city near you.
+Be part of the biggest and best kids running events in a city near you.

 What You Get

 Thousands of people cheering you on, a cool tee shirt, music and a warm up on the start line, fun and smiles all the way round your run and something to eat when you have finished.
 And if that’s not enough to tempt you, how about a shiny finishers medal to show off to all of your friends.